NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

 :math:`\ket{1}`.
 Maybe we need a 1 dimensional line whose verticies can represent each of the aforementioned states.

-We also know that qubits’ can be in an equal superposition states:
+We also know that qubits can be in an equal superposition states:
 :math:`\ket{+}` and :math:`\ket{-}`.
 This now forces us to extend our 1-D line to a 2-D cartesian coordinate system.